Fun things to do in Raleigh:

 Did you know North Carolina was first in flight?
 The N.C.
 Museum of History is providing a temporary home for the reproduction 1903 Wright Flyer from the Wright Brothers National Memorial Visitor Center in Kill Devil Hills.
 The Outer Banks site is undergoing a rehabilitation project through summer of 2018.
 It’s a great time to see this replica.

 Do you like botanical gardens?
 Then you should check out JC Raulston Arboretum near the North Carolina Fairgrounds .The JC Raulston Arboretum is a nationally acclaimed garden with one of the largest and most diverse collections of landscape plants.
 Plants especially adapted to Piedmont North Carolina conditions are collected and evaluated in an effort to find superior plants for use in southern landscapes.

 Raleigh, NC is known as a small Smithsonian city because our North Carolina Museum of Art, Natural Science and History.
-The Museum of Art charges a small entrance fee.
 The Museum of Natural Science and the Museum of History are both complimentary or FREE to visit.
 Yes, free.
 Amazing isn’t it.
 What can you get for free these days.
 Well, in Raleigh a lot!